syncfusion-content/blazor-docs/blazor/data/index.md

+---
+layout: post
+title: Index in Blazor DataManager Component | Syncfusion
+description: Learn about Index in Blazor DataManager component of Syncfusion, and more details.
+platform: Blazor
+control: DataManager
+documentation: ug
+---

 # Overview

 The [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) is a data management component used for performing data operations in applications.
 It acts as an abstraction for using local data source - array of objects and remote data source - web services returning JSON, JSONP, oData or XML.